 About the Lydney area

-Essentially a village community, each neighbourhood in Lydney has its own individual charm, local attractions and variety of housing stock.
+Essentially a village community, each neighbourhood in Lydney has its own charm, local attractions and a variety of housing stock.
 Currently, there are plans for a small housing estate to be built near the town centre which will have a mixture of affordable and luxury housing.